Budget 2016-17 – key projects

 As always, Council continues its strong focus on containing operating costs.

-Submissions welcome on the draft 2016–17 Annual Plan and Budget
+Submissions on the draft 2016–17 Annual Plan and Budget

-Any person may make a written submission to the Council on the Annual Plan and Budget.
+Submissions to the Council on the Annual Plan and Budget are now closed.